Managing Singular Kernels and Logarithmic Corrections in the Staggered Six-Vertex Model: Deformed patterns of root distributions / Descendant states

 This program leads to a coupled set of NLIEs and scalar equations for the $z_j$ and $\thet_j$.
 Having solved it, the integral expressions for energy and quasi-momentum have to be evaluated.
 The modified versions of (\ref{energyintegral}) and (\ref{qmomentum}) are

 In Fig.~\ref{FigDloga0} and Fig.~\ref{FigDloga1} we show the real and imaginary parts of the above introduced functions for the descendant states with $n=0$ and $n=1$.

 Fig.~\ref{fig:desacendants_comp} shows data obtained by our NLIE approach for the descendant states compared to the ODE/IQFT results \cite{bazhanov2019scaling}.
 We see the difference of the two approaches is best fitted by an order $\mathcal{O}(L^{-2})$ ansatz.
 Here, for the descendant states with $N=1$ and $m=w=0$ the quality of our numerical data is slightly worse than in the case of the primary states with $N=0$ and $m=w=0$.
 This is understood from the numerics and the ``richer features'' of the solution functions for the case $N=1$ rendering the numerical Fourier transforms less accurate.
 The form of the graphs of the functions is the limiting factor, not the additional task to determine the positions of the $\thet_j$ parameters.
 Their numbers appear to be rather stable in various different runs of the iterative solution routine with different parameters for the width of the interval and number of grid points chosen.
+Note however, that for large system sizes the agreement between the NLIE and the ODE/IQFT results for the quasi-momentum approaches 14 decimal digits.
+In case of the energy the agreement between the results becomes worse for system sizes larger than $10^6$, see Fig.~\ref{fig:desacendants_comp}.
+This we attribute to the more susceptible dependence of (\ref{energyintegralmoddesc}) to numerical inaccuracies in comparison to (\ref{qmomentummoddesc}).